bounce-inc/lockr/frontend/src/assets/privacy.en.md

 ### How to contact the appropriate authority

 Should you wish to report a complaint or if you feel that Bounce Inc. has not addressed your concern in a satisfactory manner, you may contact the supervisory authorities.

-### Disclaimer

-Due to end-to-end encryption, we cannot know anything about the content of data uploaded to Lockr.

-Bounce Inc. is not responsible for any damages caused by files downloaded from Lockr or other usage of Lockr.

-If you visit another site from Lockr via a link or banner, we will not be responsible for any information or services provided on that site.

-### Consent

-By using Lockr, you hereby consent to our Privacy Policy and agree to its Terms of Use.